-Dr Holiday* is a consultant in a public hospital and is currently going through a nasty divorce.
-His young daughter recently told him that her mother had been crying all the time and had stayed at the hospital where he worked.
-Concerned with the welfare of his children, Dr Holiday surreptitiously accessed his ex-wife’s medical record to understand her medical condition and treatment.
-He discovered that she had been admitted for treatment of a mental health condition.
+In one scenario, Dr Parker*, a consultant in a public hospital was going through a nasty divorce.
+His young daughter told him her mother had been crying all the time and stayed at the hospital where he worked.
+Concerned for his children’s welfare, Dr Parker accessed his ex-wife’s medical record to understand her medical condition and treatment.
+He discovered she had been admitted for treatment of a mental health condition.

-A couple of days later, Dr Holiday received a letter from his employer asking him to explain why he had accessed his ex-wife’s medical records.
-The letter warned that his employment might be terminated if he was found to have engaged in misconduct and that the matter may be referred to the Medical Board of Australia.
+A couple of days later, Dr Parker received a letter from his employer asking him to explain why he had accessed his ex-wife’s medical records.
+The letter warned that his employment may be terminated if he was found to have engaged in misconduct and the matter may be referred to the Medical Board.

 Dos and don’ts

-- in accordance with your employer’s policies; and
+- in accordance with your practice or hospital’s policies

 - for non-clinical purposes in accordance with privacy legislation, practice or hospital polices or with the patient’s consent.